In this article, you will find about the staff augmentation model and how it can be helpful for your business. Also...

 - Reduce bottlenecks.
-When planning and doing the work, try to cut back on the dependencies between people and make sure there are no bottlenecks that typically increase the time and costs of the project – and which more often than not can be avoided.
+When planning and doing the work, try to cut back on the dependencies between people and make sure there are no bottlenecks that typically increase the project’s time and costs – and which more often than not can be avoided.

 Some useful cost estimation tools